The Best Things to Do in Cumbria

 Entertain the kids

 There are plenty of family-fun attractions in Cumbria, from the Pencil Museum and the Dock Museum to one of the cruises on the lakes.
-You can also embark on a trip on one of the old-world steam engine railways.
-Take the whole family for a ride on the Ravenglass & Eskdale Railway, the Lakeside and Haverthwaite Railway or the South Tynedale Railway for a vintage way of exploring the countryside in northwest England.
+You can also enjoy a trip on one of the old-world steam engine railways.
+Take the whole family for a ride on the Ravenglass & Eskdale Railway, the Lakeside and Haverthwaite Railway, or the South Tynedale Railway for a vintage way of exploring the countryside in northwest England.
+And there you have it.
+Now you know the best things to do in Cumbria.